plblum/jivs/README.md

 }
 ```

-### Configuring the ValidationManager: The Builder API
+### Configuring the ValidationManager
 > Please visit "[Configuring Jivs](#configuring-jivs)" for an overview of the process.

+The `ValidationManager` is configured by passing the  `ValidationManagerConfig object tree` into its constructor.
+The object tree is complex and difficult to maintain, so we provide the **Builder API** to greatly simplify it.
+(See [`ValidationManagerConfigBuilder class`](#the-validationmanagerconfigbuilder-class).)

-The ValidationManager is configured by passing the  `ValidationManagerConfig object` into its constructor.
-Typically you encapsolate the business rules in a class that inherits from [`ModelRulesBase`](#rules), overriding the `configureRules()` method where you describe each field and its validators with the [Builder API](#configuring-the-validationmanager-the-builder-api).
+Typically you encapsolate the business rules in a class that inherits from [`ModelRulesBase`](#rules), overriding the `configureRules()` method where you describe each field and its validators with the Builder API.

 #### Example
-Each `field()` adds or modifies a ValueHost of type FieldValueHost.
+Each `field()` adds or modifies a `ValueHost` of type _FieldValueHost_.
 The method's parameters
-assign properties to the ValueHost.
+assign properties to the `ValueHost`.
 The fluent syntax that follows it are validation rules.

 ```ts
 export class PersonModel {